biosimulations/biosimulations/docs/users/creating-tools.md

     biosimulators-test-suite validate { dockerhub-user-id }/{ image-id } { path-to-specifications.json }
     ```

-    The command-line program for the test suite provides several helpful options such as for executing tasks directly through command-line interfaces and for executing individual test cases.
+    The command-line program for the test suite provides several helpful options that apply to, for example, executing tasks directly through command-line interfaces and executing individual test cases.
 More information is available [here](https://github.com/biosimulators/Biosimulators_test_suite)